Syncfusion AI Assistant

 </SfChart>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Chart component in your default web browser.
+This will render the Syncfusion® Blazor Chart component in the default web browser.

 Blazor Chart Component